 “Bundele Harbolo ke mooh humnein suni kahani thi, khoob ladi mardani woh toh Jhansi waali rani thi.”
 The lines from the celebrated poem “Jhansi ki Rani” by Subhadra Kumari Chauhan translates as “from the bards of Bundela we have heard this story, she fought much valiantly, she was the queen of Jhansi.”
 Celebrated for her bravery and patriotism, the Queen of Jhansi, Rani Laxmibai’s name glitters in the pages of Indian history as one of the first instances of female heroism in the Indian nationalist uprising.
 Unsurprisingly, popular culture, be it in the form of songs, ballads, poems, art or theatre, has over and again glorified the valour of Laxmibai.
-Hindi film director, Radha Krishna Jagarlamudi, popularly known as Krish, is in the process of creating yet another piece of an artistic rendition of the queen in his upcoming film, “Manikarnika: The Queen of Jhansi.”
+Hindi film director, Radha Krishna Jagarlamudi, popularly known as Krish, is all set to release yet another piece of an artistic rendition of the queen in his latest film, “Manikarnika: The Queen of Jhansi.”

-The film starring Kangana Ranaut began shooting last year and in recent times has come under attack from a Brahmin outfit in Rajasthan called the Sarv Brahmin Mahasabha.
-The outfit claims that the movie has an “indecent portrayal” of Rani Laxmibai, who was a Brahmin.
-The main objection is against an apparent depiction of the queen as represented in a book written by the London-based author, Jaishree Misra called ‘Rani’ which was banned in Uttar Pradesh in 2008 by the then Mayawati-led government.
+The film starring Kangana Ranaut began shooting last year and it had come under attack from a Brahmin outfit in Rajasthan called the Sarv Brahmin Mahasabha.
+The outfit claimed that the movie has an “indecent portrayal” of Rani Laxmibai, who was a Brahmin.
+The main objection was against an apparent depiction of the queen as represented in a book written by the London-based author, Jaishree Misra called ‘Rani’ which was banned in Uttar Pradesh in 2008 by the then Mayawati-led government.
 In the historical fiction written by Mishra, Laxmibai is shown to be involved in an affair with a British officer Robert Ellis.
-While the filmmaker has denied any such portrayal of the queen that can hurt nationalist sentiments, the Sarv Brahmin Mahasabha is of the strong belief that the film will be detrimental to Brahmin sentiments and emotions.
+While the filmmaker denied any such portrayal of the queen that can hurt nationalist sentiments, the Sarv Brahmin Mahasabha was of the strong belief that the film will be detrimental to Brahmin sentiments and emotions.

 Manikarnika, the legendary queen of Jhansi